Greenway Plaza: Retail tenants

 Prior to January 1, 2008, Landmark Theatres operated the Landmark Greenway, an "arthouse" theater inside 5 Greenway.
 Landmark's lease expired and the Greenway Plaza did not renew the lease.
 December 31, 2007 was the final day of operation for the theater.
-As of 2016 it will be replaced by a fitness area.
+As of 2016 it was to be replaced by a fitness area.

 At one time the building housed Rao's Maremma Ristorante.